 drum machines, keys, & guitars

-As New Wave artists began to "check out" Hip Hop performances, the culture itself benefited by gaining a new audience that produced broader artistic possibilities and potential for securing more lucrative performance venues or recording ventures.
+As New Wave artists began to "check out" Hip Hop performances, Hip Hop benefited by gaining a new audience that produced broader artistic possibilities and potential for securing more lucrative performance venues or recording ventures.

 Notable moments of 1982 that shape the development of Hip Hop culture as it emerged from the Bronx to international recognition:

-2. Malcolm McLaren, former manager of the Sex Pistols, invites Afrika Bam’s and the Zulus to open for Bow Wow Wow @ the Ritz.
-McLaren later promotes the World’s Famous Supreme Team, a hip hop crew of radio DJs and MCs.
+2. Malcolm McLaren, former manager of the infamous UK punk group The Sex Pistols, invites Afrika Bam’s and the Zulus to open for his New Wave group Bow Wow Wow @ the Ritz.
+McLaren later promotes the World’s Famous Supreme Team, a Black Muslim hip hop crew of radio DJs and MCs.